-- (a) Mitigating circumstances are serious, unforeseen, or unavoidable circumstances that significantly disrupt assessment performance resulting in late or non-submission of an assessment task, or non-attendance/participation in an assessment. - (b) If a student believes that s/he has been subject to mitigating circumstances s/he must report the matter to the Panel nominated by the Academic Standards and Quality Board for this purpose (see point (c) below).
-This must occur as soon as possible and no more than ten working days after the assessment said to have been affected.
-All submissions must be made before the meeting of the Assessment Board.
-A description of the circumstances as well as a clear explanation of their impact must be provided, together with any directly relevant evidence. - (c) Academic Standards and Quality Board shall establish a Panel to consider mitigating circumstances.
-The Chair will be nominated by the Registrar and the Director of the Faculty, drawn from the membership of the Faculty Management group.
-The Registrar's representative (acting as Secretary) must also be a member. - (d) The Panel will consider the case.
-It will decide whether the mitigating circumstances are valid based on whether it is satisfied that the mitigating circumstances occurred, AND whether the circumstances: - prevented the student from completing the assessment OR - · affected the student's capacity to study prior to the assessment
+- (a) Students may request additional consideration in relation to an assessment where they have been affected by mitigating circumstances.
+Mitigating circumstances are serious, unforeseen, or unavoidable circumstances that significantly disrupt assessment performance resulting in late or non-submission of an assessment task, or non-attendance/participation in an assessment. - (b) If a student believes that s/he has been subject to mitigating circumstances s/he must submit a request for additional consideration (see point (c) below).
+This must occur within the timeframes set out in the Requests for Additional Consideration Procedure.
+All requests must be made before the meeting of the Assessment Board.
+A description of the circumstances as well as a clear explanation of their impact must be provided, and a deferral or repeat assessment is requested, must be accompanied by independent documentary evidence. - (c) Requests for additional consideration will be considered either by the relevant officer in the Registry, or by an Additional Consideration Panel, as specified in the Requests for Additional Consideration Procedure.